digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 ``TEMPLATE_ID`` field, which, for upgradable packages, now use a package name rather than a package ID.
 To help you determine the package ID of these packages, we have added a new ``PACKAGE_ID`` field to all such classes.
-Upgradable packages also cause ``PACKAGE_NAME`` and ``PACKAGE_VERSION`` fields to be present.
+Upgradable packages also have ``PACKAGE_NAME`` and ``PACKAGE_VERSION`` fields.

 TypeScript
 ~~~~~~~~~~

 The ``templateId`` field on generated template classes has been updated to
-use the package-name as the package qualifier for upgrade compatible
+use the package name as the package qualifier for upgrade-compatible
 packages.
 This is used for command submission and queries.
 However,
-note that the package qualifier given back in queries contains the
+note that queries return the package qualifier with the
-package-id, rather than the package-name.
+package ID rather than the package name.
 Generated modules now also
-give the package "reference", which is the package-name for upgrade-compatible packages; for other packages it is the package-id.
+give the package "reference", which is the package name for upgrade-compatible packages; for other packages it is the package ID.

-To perform package-id qualified commands/queries in an upgrade
+To perform package ID-qualified commands/queries in an upgrade
-compatible package, a copy of the template object can be created using
+compatible package, create a copy of the template object using
 the following:

 .. code:: typescript